RBMHTechnology/rbmhtechnology.github.io/_posts/2017-11-13-Vind - Complex Fields with simple Code.md

 For each of the aforementioned use cases a way to calculate a value is provided by the following three options:

 * **_function_**: it specifies a method to obtain the value to be indexed. **Vind** includes two functions: *GetterFunction* and *ConcatFunction*.
 The first one returns the value of the field specified in *fieldName* and the second the concatenation, blank space separated, of the values of the fields listed.
-To add your own function it is as easy as implementing *java.util.function.Function* or extend Vinds [ParameterFunction](https://github.com/RBMHTechnology/vind/blob/master/annotations/src/main/java/com/rbmhtechnology/vind/annotations/util/FunctionHelpers.java).
+To add your own function it is as easy as implementing `java.util.function.Function` or extend Vinds [ParameterFunction](https://github.com/RBMHTechnology/vind/blob/master/annotations/src/main/java/com/rbmhtechnology/vind/annotations/util/FunctionHelpers.java).
 * **_fieldName_**: a list of names where the function will be applied.
 Default value is an empty list.
 * **_returnType_**: The expected return type of the function, default is *String*.

-#### Real case scenario
+#### Real case scenarios
-If you are wondering whether this would be useful or not in a real life development and how it would work you are free to visit the [Billiltii site](https://billitii.com/) and download the app which is using a back-end search empowered by *Vind*.
+*Vind* with its complex fields in particular is a backbone for Information Discovery within the Redbull Digital Asset Management System and other internal Redbull information systems.
+If you want to have a look at other use cases where *Vind* and complex fields are in place visit the [Billiltii site](https://billitii.com/) and download the app.

 ![billitii logo](https://billitii.com/wp-content/themes/billitii_new/images/BiLLiTii.png)

-In the *Billitii* app model a thread (triggered by a user question) holds a set of answers which have been *flatified* in order to be able to find an already existing thread containing an answer fitting a new question being asked.
+In the *Billitii* app-model a thread (triggered by a user question) holds a set of answers which have been *flatified* in order to be able to find an already existing thread containing an answer fitting a new question being asked.
 This way the incoming question may be inmediatly redirected to a thread where it has